 - When the room is large, you need to decorate the walls too to bring a sense of closeness and intimacy.
 Place decorative screens behind the sofas and chairs to a feeling of comfort and closeness.

 - You need to pay attention to the ceilings too.
 In a room with a high ceiling, small sized furniture will appear dwarfed. while in a room with a low ceiling make sure you don’t choose furniture that would appear too tall.
-Adjust the furniture according to scale.
+Looking up has not been more satifying, adjust the furniture according to scale.

 - Place a rug at the center seating table and extend it a little further than the seats.
 You can make the rug cover the floor length completely to make it cozier.